ObjColumnist/FileSystem/README.md

 ### Trashable

-`Trashable` `protocol` for an `Item` that can be trashed, on macOS the Item is moved to the Trash on iOS, tvOS and watchOS this is equivalent to the `Removeable` `protocol`.
+`Trashable` `protocol` for an `Item` that can be trashed.

+On macOS the protocol has has the following APIs:

 ```swift
 mutating func trash() throws